sameerapramodi/Transformer-Based-Stroke-Risk-Prediction/README.md

-# stroke-prediction-R
+# stroke-prediction
-stroke prediction using R
+stroke prediction using healthcare-dataset.